 The first online marketing company I built is named “Kala Digital”.
-Kala literally means “time” in Sanksrit, one of the oldest languages in the world.
+Kala means “time” in Sanskrit, one of the oldest languages in the world.

-What most local business owners don’t realise is how they use their time will determine their long term success or failure in their business.
-Most importantly though, used correctly time, will allow you to set yourself free from your business over the long term and do more things you enjoy like.
+What most local business owners don’t realise is that how they use their time will determine their long term success or failure in their business.
+Most importantly, using time correctly will allow you to set yourself free from your business over the long term and do more things you enjoy, such as:

-- Go Fishing, Kiteboarding, Shopping (or whatever hobby you enjoy)
+- Going Fishing, Kiteboarding, Shopping (or whatever hobby you enjoy)

 So how do you increase your time efficiency in your business?
 When you are starting out, I would advise that you outsource nearly every item in your business that is not your core function.
 What do I mean by core function?

-- Administration tasks.
+- Outsource administration tasks.
 Filling out forms.
 Preparing sales contracts.
 Sales meeting preparation.
-Develop systems which ensure people (whose time is not as valuable as yours) can do all of these tasks for you.
+Develop systems which ensure other people (whose time is not as valuable as yours) can do all of these tasks for you.

-- Marketing.
+- Outsource marketing.
 If you are not a marketing agency, you should outsource your marketing.
 As a caveat to this — I would highly encourage you to read everything you can get your hands on around marketing and sales.
-You won’t be able to hire a great online marketing agency for example, if you do not have a base knowledge of marketing or online marketing, and you may become susceptible to falling for a sales pitch, which could mean the difference between success or failure in your business.
+You won’t be able to hire a great online marketing agency if you do not have a base knowledge of marketing or online marketing, and you may become susceptible to shady sales pitches.
+This could mean the difference between success or failure in your business.

-On the contrary.
-What I would maintain control over in the beginning is sales and customers service.
+On the contrary, what I would maintain control over, in the beginning, is sales and customer service.

-Some local business even operate WITHOUT a basic SPREADSHEET.
+Some local businesses even operate WITHOUT a basic SPREADSHEET.
 I find this madness.

-With content marketing playing more and more of an important strategic role in local business online marketing, having some kind of automated marketing system for content is very important.
+With content marketing playing an increasingly important strategic role in local business online marketing, it is vital to have some kind of automated content marketing system.

-Content marketing is a whole another topic for another blog so, but it’s very important you understand that it’s becoming more and more important and that you should never allow your business not to have a system to track and maintain leads.
+Content marketing is a whole other topic for another blog, but it’s very important you understand that it’s becoming more and more important and that you should never allow your business not to have a system to track and maintain leads.

 The book said one main thing that has stuck with me forever.
 You need to learn to sell, and you need to be the best at sales and marketing in your company.

 So I did as the book instructed and immediately went and got a sales job, which was still to this day the hardest job I have ever done.
 It was full commission (if you didn’t sell, you didn’t get paid).
 It involved knocking on 240 strangers doors per day and trying to sell them a telephone plan.
 And this is how my entrepreneurial journey began.
-At this stage I was wishing I could go back to College/University….haha!
+At this stage, I wished I could go back to College/University …haha!
 Studying was easy compared to being faced with constant rejection.

 But I stuck to the process and learnt how to sell.
 All the time while I was doing this I was devouring books on marketing.

-You can start by Googling — The Consultative Sales Approach and any books by Jay Abraham.
-You will get some of the best information on both topics by taking time to Google the above.
+You can start by Googling the Consultative Sales Approach and any books by Jay Abraham.
+You will get some of the best information on both topics by taking time to study the above.

 - They don’t want a boss anymore